Southwest Egg Rolls

 • Add the bell pepper, onion, chili powder, garlic powder, salt, cumin, and paprika.
 Mix until combined and continue cooking for 3 additional minutes.

-• Add beans, spinach and cilantro.
-Cook just until the spinach has wilted, then remove from the heat and stir in the cheese.
+• Add beans, spinach, and cilantro.
+Cook until the spinach has wilted, then remove from the heat and stir in the cheese.

 • Divide the mixture evenly between the 8 tortillas.
-Roll up, taking care to tuck the ends snuggly in to create a nice seal and prevent the mixture from oozing out or oil from getting in.
+Roll up, taking care to tuck the ends snugly to create a seal and prevent the mixture from oozing out or oil from getting in.

 • For pan frying: Heat a large non-stick skillet over medium heat.
-Add about ½ cup of oil to the skillet, let the oil get hot.
+Add about ½ cup of oil to the skillet and let the oil get hot.
 Add 4 rolls at a time (seam side down) and fry until all sides are golden brown.
-Remove and let rest on a paper towel lined plate before serving.
-Repeat with remaining rolls.
+Remove and let rest on a paper towel-lined plate before serving.
+Repeat with the remaining rolls.

-• For oven frying: Preheat oven to 425 degrees.
+• For oven frying: reheat oven to 425°F (220°C).
 Line a baking sheet with parchment paper or a silicone baking mat.
 Lightly spray (or brush) all sides of the egg rolls with oil and place seam side down on the prepared sheet.
 Spray (or brush) the tops of the egg rolls with an extra layer of oil.
 Place in the oven and bake for 15-20 minutes or until golden brown and crispy.

 Nutrition